Single-shot measurement of photonic topological invariant: Results and Discussion

-Using numerics, we compare the single-shot measurement to other characterisation techniques.
-In Fig.~\ref{fig:3}C, the blue curve shows the variation $2I_d(\Delta L)$ of (twice) the weighted intensity difference as a function of fibre length.
+Using numerics, we compare the single-shot measurement to other characterization techniques.
+In Fig.~\ref{fig:3}C, the blue curve shows the variation $2I_d(\Delta L)$ of (twice) the weighted intensity difference as a function of fiber length.
 This curve oscillates around its winding-number average for one given input wavelength, $\lambda = \SI{650}{nm}$.
-To experimentally observe the winding number using this method, we would need to compare propagation in the same fibre cut to different lengths, in contrast to our single-shot measurement.
-In Fig.~\ref{fig:3}C--D, we confirm numerically that the length and wavelength-based measurements both return $2I_d$ curves that oscillate around the topological invariant $\nu$.
-This successfully benchmarks our single-shot measurement against previous approaches, and we now move on to investigate how topology behaves under more complex conditions.
+To experimentally observe the winding number using this previous method, it would be necessary to compare propagation in the same fiber, but cut to different lengths~\cite{Wang2019}, or instead to image the scattering of light perpendicular to the direction of propagation over the entire length of the device~\cite{Xu2022}.
+In contrast with Ref.~\cite{Xu2022}, our single-shot method only requires access to the input and output of the waveguide in order to measure the topological invariant.
+In Fig.~\ref{fig:3}C and D, we confirm numerically that the length and wavelength-based measurements both return $2I_d$ curves that oscillate around the topological invariant $\nu$, successfully benchmarking our single-shot measurement against previous approaches.

-We investigate how the topology present in the fibre changes as a function of mechanical twist using the setup shown in Fig.~\ref{fig:4}A. One end of the fibre is fixed to the input stage, while the other is held firmly in place on a rotation stage.
-When the stage is rotated, the fibre is subjected to mechanical torsion, which introduces three distinct effects on light propagation.
-First, the torsion changes the multi-core geometry: light propagating in helical cores experiences a radially-dependent delay, due to changes in path length.
-Second, the mechanical stress-strain profile induces stress-optic effects.
-Finally, because each core in our TopoPCF is not centro-symmetric, twisting induces birefringence.
-These three effects make the theoretical analysis of twisted topological fibre challenging, but experimentally, our single-shot method is straight-forward to implement.